zqfang/GSEApy/docs/introduction.rst

    # for windows users
    $ conda install -c bioninja gseapy

-   # or use pip to install the lastest release
+   # or use pip to install the latest release
    $ pip install gseapy

 | You may instead want to use the development version from Github, by running